Admissions

 2. Creative Sample

-1. Written: How you made the work - identify the full extent of your creative involvement, and, if necessary, all credits due to other contributors.
-You must provide, as applicable, the name of the composition, composer, producer, engineer, mixer, arranger, programmer, location of recording, date of recording, full list of performers, and software used.
-(1 page or less, .pdf format)
+For each individual piece, identify the full extent of your creative involvement, and, if applicable, all credits due to other contributors.
+You must provide, as applicable and when possible, the name of the composition, composer(s), producer(s), engineer(s), mixer(s), arranger(s), programmer(s), location of recording, and date of recording.

-Please list your previous creative and entrepreneurial experience.
-Experience may include promotional activities, internships, volunteer work experience, musical skills, church choir, school chorus, band involvement, and amateur or professional performances.
+This may include promotional activities, jobs and internships, businesses that you have started, magazines or newspapers that you have written for, volunteer work experience, extra-curricular activities, projects, and school leadership positions, creative leadership in activism or organizing, musical skills, church choir, school chorus, band involvement, and amateur or professional performances.
 It may also include formal training on an instrument, voice training, technology (such as MIDI), or technical skills in music performance and recording, such as arranging and composition, DJ-ing, and producing.
 Please include instructors, courses taken, and the duration of study or engagement.

 Once you have registered to start a creative portfolio via Slideroom, you may step away and come back at any time, until the final deadline.
 Please make sure that you save your progress after each visit, and do not click to submit until you are sure that you have properly uploaded the required components outlined above.
 Once you click submit, you may no longer edit your creative portfolio.